ayoung42/5071_Kelp_Temp/README.md

 The notebooks should be run in this order:
 1. Mid_clean
 2. EDA_linegraphs # for interesting intermediate EDA
-3. kelp_modeling1 # imputation
+3. imputation # imputation

 Mid cleaning cleans and does some initial preprocessing of the data.
-EDA_line graphs produces line graphs depicting the temperature recordings over time. kelp_modeling compares different imputation methods and their effectiveness.
+EDA_line graphs produces line graphs depicting the temperature recordings over time. imputation compares different imputation methods and their effectiveness.

 ---

 ## Results

-kNN imputations were succesful and yeilded intersting results.
-Three parralel models were tested including a model using scaled features, a model using unscaled features, and a model optimized using GridSearchCV.
+kNN imputations were successful and yielded interesting results.
+Three parallel models were tested including a model using scaled features, a model using unscaled features, and a model optimized using GridSearchCV.
 Model performance improved modestly across these variations with the best performing model being (GridSearchCV).
 This model achieved an MSE of 6.13, MAE of approximately 2.01°C, and an R^2 of −0.56.
 Although the negative R^2 values indicate that the model performs worse simple mean prediction of the test data, we are confident differences between the EIM and kelp datasets are the culprit; especialy considering compared data and predicted value distrobutions.
 With only eighteen kelp observations required for imputation the difference between this magnitude and the model was trained on, the larger WDOE - EIM dataset; it can be expected the imputed values would tend to represent conservative estimates that follow the general trends in the greater watercolumn rather than reproducing the full local variability at kelp sites.

 Depsite these considerations, the best model was able to estimate temperatures within roughly ±2°C.